-- Strategic Objectives: W1, W2, W3, W4, W5, I1, I2, I3, G2, G4, G5 - NPPF paragraphs: 23, 105, 120 - 3.52 Additional area based policy is required to secure the future transformation of Dartford, co-ordinating regeneration of further land which is accessible and prominently located.
-Key land may become available in future in this area, and can complement current strategic sites (allocations set out in policies D4 to D6).
-This northern cluster of opportunities can provide balanced and sustained growth in Central Dartford, and realise the potential for place-making centred on the River Darent, and potentially help facilitate major railway service or station upgrades.
-These are set out in Diagram 9. - 3.53 Principal attributes for the area as a whole that should be accounted for in masterplanning and regeneration proposals include the need for connectivity and environmental enhancement; centred on the River Darent flowing from south to north west, and the railway traversing the area from west to east on an embankment.
+- Strategic Objectives: W1, W2, W3, W4, W5, I1, I2, I3, G2, G4, G5 - 3.56 Additional area based policy is required to secure the future transformation of Dartford, co-ordinating regeneration of further land which is accessible and prominently located.
+Key land may become available in future in this area within the plan period, and can complement individual current strategic sites (allocations set out in Policies D4 to D6, including the adjacent Westgate site).
+This cluster of opportunities north of the High Street can provide balanced and sustained growth across Central Dartford, and realise the potential for place-making centred on the River Darent, and potentially help facilitate major railway service or station and other sustainable transport upgrades.
+These are set out in Diagram 9. - 3.57 Principal attributes for the area as a whole that should be accounted for in masterplanning and regeneration proposals include the need for connectivity and environmental enhancement; centred on the River Darent flowing from south to north west, and the railway traversing the area from west to east on an embankment.
 Further severance created by the ring road should be addressed, including through delivering at-grade pedestrian/ cycle crossings.
-The area policy incorporates parts of the previous Northern Gateway site and other land, but excludes the Dartford Town Centre Conservation Area. - 3.54 The Orchard Theatre will be retained, and potentially expanded.
-However, all development in the Station Surrounds/ River Darent area should recognise its potential in driving creative growth, pedestrian flows, and evening uses; and the desirability of development in its proximity promoting links through to the rest of the town centre, and including complementary cultural/ leisure uses. - 3.55 Some sites are available and suitable for development now.
-These include the sites set out in Table 4, which cross refers to site label numbers in Diagram 9 and features sites with capacity for mixed use/ 15 or more dwellings.
+A continuation of habitat will be provided towards the river in the form of blue/ green networks, consistent with policies and the opportunity for riverside improvement in Diagram 9.
+The Riverside Strategy provides guidance for riverside development. - 3.58 The area policy incorporates parts of the previous Northern Gateway site and other land, but excludes the Dartford Town Centre Conservation Area. - 3.59 The Orchard Theatre will be retained, and potentially expanded.
+However, all development in the Station Surrounds/ River Darent area should recognise its potential in driving creative growth, pedestrian flows, and evening uses; and the desirability of development in its proximity promoting links through to the rest of the Town Centre, and including complementary cultural/ leisure uses. - 3.60 Some sites are available and suitable for development now, subject to criteria in Policy D7 and land being brought forward in an integrated way or without prejudicing nearby sites (as required in Policy D2:1a).
+These include the allocated land set out in Table 5, which cross refers to SHLAA references and site label numbers in Diagram 9.